DimaSheiko/apep-docs/docs/framework/conditions/area.md

 > ## area.friendly.infront

 -   This condition counts the number of friendly units within a specified distance from the target unit, considering only units that are in front of the target.
+Uses interaction range (type 2) for distance check.

 #### Parameters